IAMlKeno/shanda/README.md

 ## Local Development
 ### Running the application with docker compose

+1. In the root directory, when first running the application use `docker compose build --build-arg BUILDPLATFORM=windows/amd64`
-1. In the root directory, use `docker compose up -d` to run the application.
+2. After the build is complete, use `docker compose up -d` to run the application.
 The `-d` flag prompts the services to run in detached mode.

 ## Expected result